 The East of England region contains 22 different countryside character areas and there are dramatic and often sharp contrasts in the landscape range.
-Policy ENV2 in the RSS (Regional Spatial Strategy for the East of England, East of England Regional Assembly, 2004) states that the diversity and local distinctiveness of landscape character throughout the East of ii) Essex and Southend-on-Sea Replacement Structure Plan, Adopted April 2001

-England should be protected and enhanced by use of area-wide strategies based on character assessments in order to set long-term goals for landscape change, particularly in the regional growth areas identified within the RSS.
+Policy ENV2 in the RSS (Regional Spatial Strategy for the East of England, East of England Regional Assembly, 2004) states that the diversity and local distinctiveness of landscape character throughout the East of England should be protected and enhanced by use of area-wide strategies based on character assessments in order to set long-term goals for landscape change, particularly in the regional growth areas identified within the RSS.
 Further, Policy SS8: Land in the Urban Fringe seeks the enhancement, effective management and appropriate use of land in the urban fringe.

-The Essex and Southend-on-Sea Replacement Structure Plan was adopted in April 2001.
-The Planning and Compulsory Purchase Act 2004 introduced a 'new' statutory plans system.
+ii) Essex and Southend-on-Sea Replacement Structure Plan, Adopted April 2001 system.
 The transitional arrangements for the 'new' system provide for the Adopted Structure Plan policies to be "saved" to 28th September 2007.
 Beyond that date policies of the Plan will cease to have effect unless they are "saved" by the Secretary of State.
 The Secretary of State has published a protocol on the procedures for saving Structure Plan policies.
 The protocol requires the Regional Planning Body to make requests for extending the life of Structure Plan policies to the Secretary of State by 1st April 2007.
 Such requests will be considered in the light of criteria set out in PPS11 paragraph 2.57.